- As low as $202/Night

 About the Area

-Located in Myrtle Beach, this condo is near theme parks and near the beach.
+Located in Myrtle Beach, this condo is near theme parks and on the beach.
 Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and North Myrtle Beach Beaches.
 Traveling with kids?
-Don't miss SkyWheel Myrtle Beach and Ripley's Aquarium.
+Don't miss Ripley's Aquarium and SkyWheel Myrtle Beach.
 Discover the area's water adventures with jet skiing, snorkeling, and parasailing nearby, or enjoy the great outdoors with cycling.

 Special Instructions